marcos-data-engineer/marcos-data-engineer/README.md

 - 🌱 I’m currently learning Data Engineering and AI
 - 👯 I’m looking to collaborate on projects involving Data Engineering and AI
 - 💬 Ask me about Python, SQL, ETL, Linux, or anything tech-related!
-- ⚡ Fun fact: I'm transitioning my career to focus 100% on Data Engineering.
+- ⚡ Fun fact: I'm transitioning my career to focus 100% on Data Engineering and AI.

 ## 🛠️ Technologies & Tools